Advertisement Close

 An image of attachments.
 Photo: Common English Errors

-The judges are not given the attachments; however, if you win, it makes it easier for the committee to compile your background for the article if the photo and resume/CV are already attached.
-Along the same vein, Dr. David also described the importance of thoroughly reading the questions, which she said to, “fully read the questions.”
+The judges are not given the attachments; however, if you win, it is easier for the committee to compile your background for the article if the photo and resume/CV are already attached.
+Along the same vein, Dr. David also described the importance of thoroughly reading the questions, which she said to “fully read the questions.”

 3. DO Provide your social media handles: